 Our project focuses on the contradictory ways in which artists and architects in Central Europe adapted to and tried to shape the new socio-political circumstances in the light of the past.
 It analyses the conflicts between avant-gardes and more conservative artistic movements, as well as the role of the visual arts in interwar memory politics.
 It searches for the place of art in the nexus of religion, nation and state, examining official art and counter-cultural tendencies, as well as their intersections.
 Special attention will be devoted to the survival and new emergence of artistic networks connecting the three countries, and to the reorganisation of the art world and its institutions in the course of the nation building process.

-The project is organised into four themes.
+The project is organised into five themes.
 Read more about them by clicking on the links below.